 Together drones and edge computing are helping to cut the cost of exploration.
 That’s important in the current business climate, where commodity prices are likely to remain so low for some time to come.

+For more information on how drones and edge computing are transforming exploration practices, download our complimentary reference guide, “A Practical Guide to Achieving Oil & Gas Operational Efficiency through Digitization.”
 To learn more about how companies like Schneider Electric can help oil & gas companies cut their exploration costs, click here.
-For additional information on how to keep your critical systems up and running, check out these approaches to maximize uptime and business continuity.
+Lastly, to access resources on how to keep your critical systems up and running, check out these approaches to maximize uptime and business continuity.